All Episodes

 Apparently, the U.S. government had a policy to willingly allow AK-47s and other guns to flow into Mexico unobstructed.

-One of them's blowing the whistle because he didn't understand the policy and doesn't understand it.
+ICE agents, border agents were told, one of them has gone public now, one of them's blowing the whistle because he didn't understand the policy and doesn't understand it.

-And he's put his neck out there, stuck his neck on the line, uh, put his head on the line, stuck his neck out by going public with the policy.
+And he's put his neck out there, stuck his neck on the line, put his head on the line, stuck his neck out by going public with the policy.

 They were to look the other way.